gatsbyjs/gatsby/docs/docs/vscode-setup.md

 ### Correcting Intellisense

-You should add the `typescript` package as a global or dev dependancy for your project so that you can benefit from the typescript driven refactoring and other development goodies.
+You should add the `typescript` package as a global or dev dependency for your project so that you can benefit from the TypeScript-driven refactoring and other development goodies.

 `yarn global add typescript` will add it globally.